aws-samples/amazon-lookout-for-vision-serverless-app/README.md

 6. For local development, you can setup [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)(Optional)
 7. For testing, you require [Python](https://www.python.org/downloads/) >=v3.7
 8. Clone repository
-9. Prepare sample images - you can get started with the images in the repository (../resources/images/) or prepare your own custom labelled dataset.
+9. Prepare sample images - you can get started with the images in the repository (../resources/circuitboard/) or prepare your own custom labeled dataset.
 Refer to [link](https://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/su-prepare-example-images.html) for more details

 If you choose to use the dataset that is part of the repository, then execute the following command after updating details of your S3 bucket to upload the images for training the model in Amazon Lookout for Vision.

 ```
-terminal> aws s3 cp --recursive your-repository-folder/resources/images s3://your-lookout-for-vision-bucket/custom-dataset/metal-casting-defects/
+terminal> aws s3 cp --recursive your-repository-folder/resources/circuitboard s3://your-lookout-for-vision-bucket/custom-dataset/circuitboard/
 ```

 10. Get started with Amazon Lookout For Vision - Setup project, create dataset and train model.
-In your AWS account, train a model in Lookout For Vision using the dataset in *../resources/images/* or from your own custom dataset.
+In your AWS account, train a model in Lookout For Vision using the dataset in *../resources/circuitboard/* or from your own custom dataset.
 Refer to steps [here](https://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/getting-started.html) or watch videos [here](https://aws.amazon.com/lookout-for-vision/resources/)

 ---------------
 #### Deployment